 Every year at around this time, just about every TV channel, radio programme, and magazine looks back over the past year and picks their favourite moment.
 The presenters of the BBC’s Breakfast programme decided their favourite clip of the year was the Giant Panda Da Mao playing with a snowman the Toronto Zoo Keepers had made for him.
 After watching Da Mao having fun I thought I’d feature Yamaguchi Makoto’s Origami Panda for this post.

 Of all the origami panda models out there, this one is perhaps my favourite.
 There’s something about the panda’s pose that gives the design a sense of fun.
-Plus, you have to admit it is cute!
+Plus, you have to admit this origami panda bear is cute!

-This is a pretty simple model to fold.
+This is a pretty simple panda model to fold.
 In his book ‘The Beauty of Origami’, Yamaguchi Makoto gives this model a 2 out of 5 difficulty rating.
 There aren’t any complex steps in this design.
-The hardest part about folding this model is that the Origami Panda instructions in the book are in Japanese, so unless you can read the language, you have to fold it from the diagrams alone.
+The hardest part about folding this model is that the Origami Panda instructions in the book are in Japanese, so unless you can read the language, you have to fold the panda from the diagrams alone.
 Thankfully, the diagrams are clear and easy to understand.

 Origami Panda Instructions

 Diagrams for Yamaguchi’s Panda are available in his book The Beauty of Origami which is available from The Origami Shop.
 This is a collection of models from several designers, including Satoshi Kamiya and David Brill.
 The book is in Japanese and English, although the instructions accompanying each diagram are only in Japanese, so unless you can read the language, you have to be able to fold from the diagrams alone.
 Thankfully, the diagrams are extremely clear.

 You can also subscribe to the mailing list by entering your email in the box below: